Autumn is upon us again, it’s pumpkin spiced latte time of year.

 Much the same as artificial air fresheners, reeds, plugins or any kind of artificially scented product we may use to keep our homes smelling sweet; how much thought have we actually put into the toxins we are introducing into our environment.
 Probably none, and I was as guilty as anyone else assuming it must be safe or they wouldn’t be available to buy, would they?

 When paraffin is used as a base product it’s very harmful.
 As the tea light or candles burn they give off microscopic soot particles which can’t be seen but get into our lungs and is hazardous to our health.
-If you burn this kind of candle in the same place over a period of time you may see a sooty area start developing on the ceiling above, or on the surrounding surfaces.
+If you burn this kind of candle in the same place you may see a sooty area start to develop on the ceiling above, or on the surrounding surfaces.

 I adore beeswax candles, ok I’m slightly obsessed with them and wouldn’t use anything else now.
 They’re a little more costly at around £13.00 for 30 tea lights, but to me it’s worth it to safeguard our health.
 Buy yours on eBay here